matt4biz/oak/README.md

 	6: 0.333e+03

 ### Modes

+#### Angular mode
-By default, trigonometry functions evaluate their arguments in degrees; the mode may be changed to radians (see "mode" below).
+By default, trigonometry functions evaluate their arguments in degrees; the mode may be changed to radians (see "mode" and the degree/radians conversion operators below).
+For example,

+	> 30 sin
+	1: 0.500
+	> 30 rad
+	2: 0.524
+	> sin
+	3: 0.500

+#### Base (radix)
 By default, the calculator operates in base-10 floating point mode, but may be changed to an integer mode (see "base" below).

 Changing the base to binary, octal, or hexadecimal has these effects: